Vincit/objection.js/doc/includes/RECIPES.md

 the foreign key and `commentableType` to hold the related model type.
 Check out the first example for how to create relations for this setup ➔

+This kind of associations don't have referential integrity and should be avoided if possible.
+Instead, consider using the _exclusive arc table_ pattern discussed [here](https://github.com/Vincit/objection.js/issues/19#issuecomment-291621442).

 ## Timestamps

 ```js